jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

     .RexxUnicodeCodepointSupplier~graphemeAtIndexG(indexG)

 Convenience method.
-Advances the supplier to grapheme position `indexG` and returns the corresponding grapheme as a string.
+Advances the supplier to grapheme index `indexG` and returns the corresponding grapheme as a string.
 If `indexG` is less than the current grapheme index, the supplier raises an error (can only advance).
 This method does not support negative indexes (counting from the end of the string).